Daniel Campos, Barkitecture

 Daniel has experimented with different designs each year but always strives to create a doghouse that is functional for the dog and visually appealing to the owners.
 “I’ve been doing this for 8 years and every year is different.
 Some [designs] are very strange and some are very cool.
 The idea is that you put yourself out there with whatever you have in mind and make it happen, make it work.
 Hopefully somebody will take it home and keep it for a long time.”

 For this year, he is currently working on a larger, modern, house created with an active dog in mind.
-It will be built for the outdoors to accommodate Texas weather and incorporates solar energy donated by Freedom Solar.
+It will be built for the outdoors to accommodate Texas weather and incorporates solar energy donated by solar panel company Freedom Solar.

 Sustainability features are often incorporated into the doghouse designs.
 Daniel recalls some of the common and growing green building trends among barkitects: